grgr-dkrk/eslint-plugin-rn-a11y/docs/rules/basic/no-long-alt.md

-# Enforces limit number of alt text
+# Suggest limit number of alt text

 `rn-a11y/no-long-alt`

 Alt text that is too long will be ignored by some screen readers.
 Ideally, it should fit within 125 characters.

+## Type

+Warning

 ## Options